The Student visa allows overseas students to study on a higher education course with us. This visa has replaced the Tier 4 (General) visa route.

-As well as academic fees, the UKVI will want to see that you have enough money for your living costs, too.
-That includes accommodation and general maintenance.
+As well as academic fees, UKVI want to see that you have enough money for your living costs, including accommodation and general maintenance.
 As a London student, you'll need to show £1,334 for each month of your study, for a maximum period of 9 months, even if your course is longer.
-Please consider the examples below to see how to calculate this.

 Example 1: If your course is 14 months long, you'll only need to show maintenance for the first 9 months.
 You need to show £1,334 x 9 = £12,006.

-Example 2: If course is six months and two days long, you'll need to show maintenance for seven months – as it'll be rounded up.
+Example 2: If your course is six months and two days long, you'll need to show maintenance for seven months – as it will be rounded up.
 You need to show £1,334 x 7 = £9,338.

 If your accommodation is arranged by the University, you can discount up to a maximum of £1,334 from the total maintenance required.
 This only applies if your accommodation is arranged by the University and if the amount paid for accommodation is confirmed on your CAS (or you have receipts from the University to evidence your payments).
 In any other case, you cannot discount this from the amount you are required to show.

 Example: Your course is 12 months long and you've paid all your course fees.
 You need to show 9 months’ worth of maintenance (£1,334 x 9 = £12,006).
 However, if you've already paid £5,000 towards your accommodation, arranged by the University, you can discount £1,334 from the total – you cannot discount more than that.
 As such, the amount you'll be required to show is £10,672 (£12,006 - £1,334).

 What documents do I need?